Services and information

 Connect with the ministry for the most current information / updates on proponent-led Indigenous consultations in Alberta.

-Provided prototype notification letters and forms help proponents submit clear and concise applications thereby improving processing times.
+Notification letters and forms to help you submit clear and concise applications to improve processing times.

 Alberta is a leader in Canada in settling land claims, with 14 treaty land entitlement claims settled since 1986.

-Government of Alberta’s process for mapping consultation areas.
+Government of Alberta’s notices for revisions to indigenous consultation areas.

 Alberta's management and development of provincial Crown lands and natural resources is subject to its legal and constitutional duty to consult First Nations and, where appropriate, accommodate their interests when Crown decisions may adversely impact their continued exercise of constitutionally protected Treaty rights and traditional uses.
 Traditional First Nation uses of land include burial grounds, gathering sites, and historical or ceremonial locations and do not refer to proprietary interests in the land.